 Chantry’s Barn Conservatory

-The lean-to design stands as the most elementary form of conservatory structure, elegantly showcased in this scenario to create a charming dining or breakfast area seamlessly linked to the kitchen.
 A distinctive modern touch is introduced through the stainless steel crossing tendons, replacing traditional timber braces and serving as both an effective structural support and a contemporary aesthetic element.

 The design incorporates bowstring trusses, ingeniously combining them with paired timber ‘truss rafters’ that embrace the steel brackets.
 This union forms a robust truss system, capable of bearing the weight of the Cotswold stone roof tiles without relying on bulky beams.
-The ingenious placement of frame sills slightly above floor level ingeniously maximizes the visual impact, allowing sweeping panoramic views of the surrounding landscape from within the structure.
+The ingenious placement of frame sills slightly above floor level maximises the visual impact, allowing sweeping panoramic views of the surrounding landscape from within the structure.

 Builder: Clarkson & Son